mxmxmarexmxm/ChatFlix/README.md

 ## Features

 1.  **Authentication Options**

     - Google Authentication: Users can log in using their Gmail accounts.
     - Email/Password Authentication: Users can create an account and log in with email and password.

 2.  **Update Email Address**

     - Users can update their email addresses for their accounts.

 3.  **Password Reset**

     - Users can reset their password if they forget it.
 An email with a reset link will be sent to their registered email address.

 4.  **User Profile Customization**

     - Profile Picture Upload: Users can upload and customize their profile pictures.
     - Username Editing: Users can change their display names.
     - About Me Section: Users can provide additional information about themselves.
     - LinkedIn and GitHub Links: Users can add links to their LinkedIn and GitHub profiles.

 5.  **Chat Categories**

     - Frontend: Discussions about HTML, CSS, JavaScript, and related technologies.
     - Backend Frameworks: Topics covering backend technologies like Node.js, Ruby on Rails, etc.
     - Learning Platforms: Discussions about online learning platforms such as Udacity and Coursera.
     - Code Editors: Conversations related to code editors like Visual Studio Code and Sublime Text.
     - Operating Systems: Chats about different operating systems, including MacOS and Linux.
     - Many More Categories: Explore numerous other categories tailored to specific programming and tech topics.

+6.  **Favorite Chats**

+    - Users can add/remove chats to favorites.
+    - Favorite chats with unread messages are prioritized at the top of the page, enhancing accessibility and user experience.

-6. **Regular Sized Chat Windows**
+7.  **Regular Sized Chat Windows**

     - Users can engage in conversations in standard-sized chat windows for a comfortable chat experience.

-7. **Full-Screen Chat**
+8.  **Full-Screen Chat**

     - Chat windows can be expanded to full-screen for a distraction-free experience.
+    - 100% full-screen: Clicking the hamburger menu hides/preview other active chats on the left side, providing 100% full-screen chat.

-8. **Real-Time Messaging**
+9.  **Real-Time Messaging**

     - Messages are delivered instantly, providing a seamless chatting experience.

-9. **Sound Notifications**
+10. **Sound Notifications**

     - Users receive audible notifications when new messages arrive, ensuring they don't miss important updates.

-10. **Message Replay**
+11. **Message Replay**

     - Users can revisit past messages for reference.

-11. **Scroll to Replayed Message**
+12. **Scroll to Replayed Message**

     - Conveniently scroll to the message being replayed for context.

-12. **Preview Other Users' Profiles**
+13. **Preview Other Users' Profiles**

     - Users can view the profiles of other ChatFlix members to learn more about them.

-13. **Scroll to Bottom of Chat**
+14. **Scroll to Bottom of Chat**

     - Easily navigate to the latest messages by scrolling to the bottom of the chat.

-14. **Message Reactions**
+15. **Message Reactions**

     React to messages with various emojis and expressions to engage in conversations.

-15. **Sending Code Blocks**
+16. **Sending Code Blocks**

     - Share code snippets with syntax highlighting, and preview in a VS Dark theme.
+    - Users can expand code snippets to full-screen for a more detailed view.
+    - Users can easily copy code

-16. **Image Sending in Chat**
+17. **Image Sending in Chat**

         - Send and receive images within chat messages for better communication.
+        - Multiple Images: Users can send multiple images at once.

+18. **Image Preview and Carousel**

+    - Users can view images in full size and navigate through multiple images sent in a single message using a carousel.
+    - Keyboard arrows provide easy navigation for a smoother image-browsing experience.

 ## Customization